 We’ll spend our time hiking, searching for wildlife, visiting archaeological sites, and Zodiac cruising.

 This haunting site preserves a Moravian Mission station dating from the 1830s.
 The mission was abandoned in 1959, forcing the relocation of the Inuit who resided there.
 In 2005, Newfoundland & Labrador issued an apology to people affected by the relocations.

 The administrative capital of Nunatsiavut, Nain is the most northerly community in Labrador.
-A busy harbour in a gorgeous location is the centre of this bustling village.
-We’ll visit the beautiful Moravian Church and the Nunatsiavut Building.
+We’ll visit Illusuak, the stunning new cultural centre, and the beautiful Moravian Church among other community highlights.

 Sailing into the port of St. John’s has to be experienced to be believed.
-Signal Hill keeps watch as we take on our pilot and enter the world-famous Narrows.
-The charming houses of The Battery are always a hit with shutterbugs.
+Watch for locals waving from Signal Hill as we take on our pilot and enter the world-famous Narrows to North America's oldest city.
+The colourful houses of The Battery are always a hit with shutterbugs!

 Today we disembark the Ocean Endeavour.
 We will say our farewells and the expedition team will be on hand to assist you with luggage and transportation arrangements.